Skip to content

 My work is an extension of my journey from the sciences to the studio.

 After earning a degree in Biology, I realized I was missing the creative expression necessary to balance my professional life.
-I taught myself to paint in oil — slowly, badly at first — and then to make jewelry, learning the craft one piece at a time.
+I taught myself to paint in oil, and then to make jewelry, learning the craft one piece at a time.

 I work from a small home studio.
 Every piece is made by hand, by me, from start to finish.